Tinkerforge/doc/de/source/Protocol_20.rst

 Connection Handling
 ^^^^^^^^^^^^^^^^^^^

-Bricks now send the enumeration-added callback on their own after startup.
+Bricks now send an enumerate callback (with enumeration_type set to *CONNECTED*) spontaneously after they establish a communication connection, such as:

+* a USB connection to the Brick Daemon
+* a TCP/IP connection over a WIFI or Ethernet Extension to an IP Connection
+* a RS485 connection to the RS485 master
+* a Chibi connection to the Chibi master

-This means there is a race condition were the enumeration-added callback can be received by the IP Connection before the enumeration callback function was registered.
+This means there is a race condition were the enumerate callback can be received by the IP Connection before the enumerate callback function got registered.
+This is especially the case with the WIFI and Ethernet Extension.
 To resolve this the IP Connection constructor won't open the socket anymore but there will be a new ``connect`` function to create the connection.
 In correspondence there will also be a ``disconnect`` and an ``is_connected`` function::

-  func enumerate_callback(...) {
+  func enumerate_callback(..., enumeration_type) {
-      ...
+      if(enumeration_type == CONNECTED) {
+          configure_device();
+      }
   }

   func main() {